se-edu/se-book/specifyingRequirements/userStories/usage/text.md

 <blockquote>

 **A. First use:**
-1. Jean get to know about ProductX.
+1. Jean gets to know about ProductX.
 She downloads it and launches it to check out what it can do.
 1. After playing around with the product for a bit, Jean wants to start using it for real.
 1. ...